scuzzydude/asimov/asimov.md

 Cryptocurrency and digital assets create artificial scarcity.
 Cryptography works because if you can keep a secret key safe, you can uniquely stamp an item as unique and prove you hold the keys to that item.
 This is a clever trick and useful in securing data.
 It's artificial.
 The item itself isn't scarce.
 Nothing digital is scarce.
 This is why we get to see what wealthy people had for breakfast on the Instagram.
 Published digitally, it's more expensive to restrict access to data than it is to allow everybody in the world to have it.
 That is the leverage of the internet and having digital devices everywhere.

 Capitalism is not an unfair system if everybody starts out with the same capital.
-It's more like *Monopoly*, there is a handful of good strategies, but it also depends on a bit of luck.
+It's more like *Monopoly*, there are a handful of good strategies, but it also depends on a bit of luck.
 Fair enough, that aligns with life in general.
 The problem capitalism has always had is if you start out with more capital, your odds are much, much better.

 The Foundation believes that the power of imagination is distributed throughout mankind equally.
 There are two schools of thought about how that works out.
 One, that every human ever born has within themselves some ability to add tremendous value to the common good of mankind in their lifespan.
 Societies aligned to developing that genius will be more prosperous and equitable.
 Two, it's a sort of DNA lottery, there's a code to unlock and if we want to proceed down a freaky science fiction type path, we'll decode the secret and every baby born will have an allotted slate of genius positive characteristics if the parents sign over at least 15% of the child's future income to the corporate overlord.
 Or you could do it the old fashion way and produce little corporate worker drones.